Should you wear gloves or kettlebell wrist guards when training with kettlebells or not?

 If you want to buy some kettlebell gloves on Amazon you can do so here.
 If you want to buy some kettlebell wrist guards on Amazon you can do so here.
 Or check out the suggestions further below.

-Most common causes for ripped hands with kettlebells are:
+The most common causes for ripped hands with kettlebells are:

 - Friction in the hand during the clean